ImageMagick/Usage-Markdown/basics/index.md

 #### Floating Point Lists {#arg_list}

-If more than 5 floating point numbers are needed, perhaps even a unknown number of values, then a **Floating Point List** argument, is used, though at the moment these are generally parsed by individual options, as thay can vary slightly from option to option.
+If more than 5 floating point numbers are needed, perhaps even an unknown number of values, then a **Floating Point List** argument, is used, though at the moment these are generally parsed by individual options, as thay can vary slightly from option to option.

 Generally they consist of a string (typically quoted) of comma or space separated floating point numbers.
 The [Distort Operator](../distorts/#distort) is probably the most well known operator to use a list of floating point numbers.
-Others include [User Defined Morphology and Convolution Kernels](../morphology/#user), though it also has extra syntax specific to defining a array of numbers (kernels).
+Others include [User Defined Morphology and Convolution Kernels](../morphology/#user), though it also has extra syntax specific to defining an array of numbers (kernels).

 One variant of floating point numbers is used by "`-sparse-color`", allowing you to substitute colors for some floating point values.
 Internally these are still converted to floating point values when the resulting array is passed into the core library function.